 But I want to pump the brakes and tell you not to change yourself.

 There’s a lot of great advice out there, and yes, if it applies to you, use it!
-But, understand there’s a fine line between using advice in your business/blog/branding model and straight up copying.
+But, understand there’s a fine line between using the advice in your business/blog/branding model and straight-up copying.

 Not just content or course/webinar ideas (I’ve talked about this here ).
 I’ve seen people copy website design and logo.
 Yeah sure, you’ve tweaked the background color from #FFFFF to #FFFF6, but it’s basically the same thing, and you know it.

-“But I’m using Squarespace it’s hard to be different, hehe.”
-Yeah no. That don’t fly.
+“But I’m using Squarespace it’s hard to be different.”
+That doesn’t fly.

 So now that I’ve politely brought this to your attention, let’s start making changes: